tarantool/doc/doc/book/getting_started/index.rst

 Getting started
 ********************************************************************************

-In this chapter, we explain how to install Tarantool, how to start it, and how to create a simple database.
+In this chapter, we show how to work with Tarantool as a DBMS -- and how to connect to a Tarantool database from other programming languages.

-This chapter contains the following sections:

 .. toctree::
    :maxdepth: 2
    :numbered: 0

-   using_docker
-   using_binary
+   getting_started_db
+   getting_started_connectors